 WHAT YOU NEED TO CONSIDER WHEN COMING UP WITH A BUSINESS IDEA

-Before dreaming up your new startup business idea, here’s a few things you should consider first.
+Before dreaming up your new startup business idea, here are a few things you should consider first.

 What I mean is, your business idea doesn’t have to be some revolutionary thing that no one has ever seen before.
 It’s smarter to look around and see what is already working, and create a spin-off of that.
 That doesn’t mean your product or business isn’t going to be unique- it still should be.